kirillzhosul/explorer/README.md

 ### OS support

-Currently, only Windows is tested and supported, Linux may come later but no guarantee
+Currently, both Windows and Linux is tested and supported

+But for Linux when launching from source, you should change `OS_DEFAULT_PATH_STYLE_FALLBACK` in source code to posix

+There is no guarantee that your Linux will run this explorer fine!

 ### Built stack